serebit/wraith-master/README.md

 ## Acknowledgements

 - **gfduszynski**, for his work on [cm-rgb](https://github.com/gfduszynski/cm-rgb).
 Although I started Wraith Master before discovering cm-rgb, gfduszynski's work made it viable.
+- **Adam Honse**, for his work on [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB).
+This had some extra documentation on specific functions that I was lacking.
 - **Cooler Master**, for manufacturing these great stock coolers, and forwarding me to AMD when I inquired about how the Wraith Prism's USB interface worked.
 - **AMD**, for telling me I'd need to sign an NDA to get that information.
 Sorry, but that's not really my style.
 Thanks for the great product though!